BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 Multilocus sequence type (MLST) was determined as described in step 1.
 The sequence type (STs) obtained for each of the 2759 drafts genomes using the sanger-pathogens/mlst_check can be found in the folder ```Genomes_Validation/Genomes_Validation.xlsx```.

-Genomes that could not be assigned sequence type (ST) (https://github.com/sanger-pathogens/mlst_check) were not included for the validation of the cgMLST scheme.
-Of the 2759 drafts genomes available, it was possible to assign STs to 2686 drafts genomes.
-A second filter was added to remove drafts genomes that had ≥200 contigs and 502 genomes were removed.
+Of the 2759 drafts genomes available, it was possible to assign STs to 2686 drafts genomes and genomes that could not be assigned STs were not included for the validation of the cgMLST scheme.
+A second filter was added to remove draft genomes that had ≥200 contigs and 502 genomes were removed.

 In the end, 73 drafts genomes were removed due to the absence of MLST *loci* and 502 were removed because the available sequences consisted of ≥200 contigs.
 Thus, of the 2759 drafts genomes obtained from RefSeq, 2184 genomes were used for the validation of the cgMLST scheme.
 The list of all the 2184 drafts genomes used to validation the schema obtained from RefSeq can be found in the folder: ```Genomes_Validation/Genomes_Validation.xlsx```.

-From this we repeat the allele call using only the selected candidate *3164 loci* for each of the draft genomes selected for validation (2184 genome drafts) after performing the filters described above.
+We this set of genomes (2184 draft genomes) we repeated the allele call step using only the 3164 candidate *loci*.

 ## Command: